The Latest Heat Pump Statistics (updated June 2023)

 Most of the energy heat pumps use to heat houses comes from the air, ground or water (depending on the system).
 Electricity supplements this heating to ensure consistent temperatures throughout a building, but the primary energy source is naturally occurring.
 As the technology improves and fossil fuel price fluctuations continue to disrupt markets, heat pumps are expected to become the cheapest, lowest carbon form of heating available.

-Headline Heat Pump Statistics (updated for May 2023)
+Headline Heat Pump Statistics (updated for February 2024)

 • Based on 2021 electricity generation figures, more than 80% of global space and water heating demand could be met with lower CO2 emissions by using heat pumps rather than condensing gas boilers.
 In 2010, the potential coverage was 50%.